Lake-Tuggeranong-College/Holocron/_Certificate III E Course/WebDev/_slides/Slides - Databases.md

 - **DATE:** For birthdays or "joined on" dates.

 ---

+# Introducing Keys

+There are a number of special columns that can be utilised in databases for different reasons.

+There are two main ones - **primary** and **foreign** keys.

+--

 # Primary Keys (PK)

 Every table **must** have a Primary Key.